Gerund, Infinitives and Participles

 26. My students are capable of writing on the picture.

-1. Instead of _____ (study), she likes to watch a movie.
+1. Instead of , she likes (watch) a movie tonight.

 2. I enjoy (swim) in the ocean.